Reviewed by: Roger Wohlner, Investing Editor

 It’s hard to recommend any single broker because all have some pros and cons.
 Some offer low costs but more limited investment options.
 Some are more flexible but have higher fees.

 The key to selecting a solo 401k provider is to determine your needs.
-Then go with the broker that offers the best fit for your situation.
+Then go with the provider/custodian that offers the best fit for your situation.

-The good news is that in most cases if you are unhappy with one solo 401k provider, you are welcome to roll the account over to a different company.
+The good news is that in most cases if you are unhappy with one solo 401k provider, you are able to roll the account over to a different company.

 If you are considering opening a solo 401k, it may be worth speaking to a financial advisor.
 They can give you guidance on which provider to select, how much to contribute to a plan, and what investment choices to make.